Last Updated: February 2024

 Construction is arguably one of the most important components of rental real estate.
-Construction projects can generally be divided into 3 types: New Construction, Renovations or Maintenance .Whether it is ground up construction of a new rental property, or basic repairs and maintenance for an existing investment, understanding the construction process is key to achieving success as a rental real estate investor.
+Construction projects can generally be divided into 3 types: New Construction, Renovations or Maintenance .Whether it is ground up construction of a new rental property, or routine maintenance of an existing investment, understanding the construction process is key to achieving success as a rental real estate investor.
 Below we take a deep dive into the various fields that make up rental property construction.

 Once you’ve built it, you now need to maintain it.
 Rental real estate maintenance is the ongoing act of performing repairs, safety checks, and general upkeep throughout a rental property.
 Rental property maintenance keeps a leased property in optimal condition in terms of functionality, aesthetics, and value preservation through a number of proactive and reactive maintenance tasks.